 Discover’s online application only takes a few minutes to fill out online.
 Here’s how to apply.

-- Go to Discover’s website and click on Student Loans in the navigation bar.
+- Click Check my rate on this page or go to Discover’s website and click on Student loans in the navigation bar.

 - Select Student and click Start to begin a new application.